leandro-svg/SparseInst_TensorRT/README.md

  ## Result for TensorRT and ONNX inference script:

- The inference speed for Pytorch, ONNX and TensorRT has been compared and a shown in the table below.
-SparseInst running with TensoRT achieved more a less 3 times faster inference speed of SparseInst running with Pytorch.
+ The inference speed for Pytorch, ONNX and TensorRT has been compared and shown in the table below.
+SparseInst running with TensoRT achieved more a less 3 times faster inference speed of SparseInst than running with Pytorch.

  Note: All the computations has been done on a Nvidia Jetson TX2 Jetpack 4.6.